Wayne SullivanGeneral Manager

 Ewing has served as an assistant coach for the Post 22 Hardhats since 2012.
 Nic and Sherri have 4 kids; Cali, Natalie, Griffin, and Brogan.

-Ryan is in his 4th year coaching with Post 22 baseball and his 13th year of coaching American Legion baseball.
+Ryan has been coaching American Legion Baseball since 2006 and with Post 22 baseball since 2016.
 Ryan coached at Sturgis Post 33 from 2007-2012 serving as Varsity Assistant and the programs pitching coach.
 After Sturgis Ryan coached at Post 320 from 2013-2015.
 During that time, he served as Junior Legion Head coach (13’) and Varsity Assistant (14-15).
 For Post 22 Ryan served as the Bullets head coach his first year with the program (16’).
 The Bullets finished with a record of 41-10 under his leadership and went undefeated at State to win the 16U South Dakota State Championship.
-Last season Ryan served as the Expos Assistant/Pitching Coach.
+Ryan has been Head Pitching Coordinator since 2018.

 Ryan graduated from Sturgis High School in 2005 and played baseball for Post 33 from (03-06.)
 As a pitcher, Ryan was selected to the South Dakota Coaches Association All State Team in 2005.
 Ryan was a four sport Athlete in High school lettering in Baseball, Basketball, Football and Tennis.
 After High School, Ryan went on to pitch for the University of Mary (NCAA Div II) in Bismarck, North Dakota.

 After finishing his baseball career Ryan transferred to Black Hills State University where he received his degree in Secondary Education/History Teaching.
-Ryan also has his Master’s Degree in K-12 Educational Leadership and Administration and is currently the Dean of Students at General Beadle Elementary in Rapid City.
-Ryan and his wife Shawna have been married for 5 years and they have a two-year-old son, Kaine.
+Ryan also has his Master’s Degree in K-12 Educational Leadership and Administration.
+After deciding to leave education in 2018 Ryan accepted a job, and is currently working, as a sales rep for universal Athletic.
+Ryan and his wife Shawna have been married since 2013 and have two children, Kaine and Claire.

 Scott is from RC has a degree in Human Performance from Iowa State University, and is a Certified Sports Performance coach and Certified Strength Coach.